 Largely, it depends, but these are some tried and true ways you can improve the quality of stormwater at your facility.

-- Spill prevention and control – Stop spills and leaks from happening in the first place, and they won’t be available to be carried off in stormwater runoff.
-Use of an SPCC Plan here helps tremendously.
+Spill prevention and control – Stop spills and leaks from happening in the first place, and they won’t be available to be carried off in a stormwater runoff.
+The use of an SPCC Plan here helps tremendously.
 The more stuff you have on the ground, be it oil, antifreeze, diesel exhaust fluid, etc., the more stuff you'll have in your stormwater.

-- Inspections – Regular, documented inspections of your site, with an eye towards environmental conditions, things that don’t look right, or areas that you can improve on, are one of the best ways you can prevent pollutants from getting into runoff in the first place.
+Inspections – Regular, documented inspections of your site, with an eye towards environmental conditions, things that don’t look right, or areas that you can improve on, are one of the best ways you can prevent pollutants from becoming an issue in the first place.
 Just actually getting outside and walking around your facility is a great stormwater best management practice, and it can alert you to problems before they happen.
-By the way, most folks with a stormwater permit are required to do this anyways, so you should already be doing this.
+By the way, most folks with a stormwater permit are required to do this anyway, so you should already be doing this.